 - For winter time (or a cold spring/fall) set your thermostat to top out at 68 degrees.

 - In the summer time (or a warm spring/fall), set your thermostat to 78 degrees.
 If you’ll be away from home for more than 4 hours at a time, consider raising the temperature to 88 degrees, as each degree can save between 6 and 8 percent on your energy bill.

 Upgrade your thermostat.

 Upgrading your thermostat can make saving energy and money even easier.
 In fact, we think that an efficient thermostat is the key to helping homeowners efficiently manage their heating and cooling.
 There are a lot of different kinds of thermostats available on the market that have a variety of features.
 Some offer smartphone control capabilities that allow you to check in on and adjust the temperature of your home from anywhere you have mobile service.
-If you don’t want to worry about manually programming a thermostat, there are some models, like the Nest Learning Thermostat, that have advanced algorithms that can learn your temperature behaviors and help create a schedule for you.
+If you don’t want to worry about manually programming a thermostat, there are some models, like the Nest Thermostat E, that have advanced algorithms that can learn your temperature behaviors and help create a schedule for you.